Hot Bacon Dressing Spinach Salad Recipe (Restaurant Style!)

 Where Can You Buy Hot Bacon Salad Dressing?

 I didn’t think you could buy bacon dressing for spinach salad, but a reader pointed me to Wos-Wit, a company that makes Pennsylvania Dutch foods.
-However, the best salad dressing does not come out of a bottle but rather is made fresh just before serving.
+However, the best salad dressing does not come out of a bottle but instead is made fresh just before serving.

 Types of Greens to Use for this Salad